Child and Family Evaluation Service (CAFES)

 Cases will be accepted starting in the summer of 2013, and work on the first cases will commence on or about September 1, 2013.

 Explanation of Reports:

-The type of investigation and evaluation, ultimately resulting in a written report, that CAFES offers, is most commonly thought of and referred to in Massachusetts as a "G.A.L. report" (or a "G.A.L.–type report"), and in other states as a "custody evaluation".
-These reports have been in common use for many decades, and while they may have somewhat different names in different states, they are well recognized.
-Strictly speaking in Massachusetts a G.A.L.
-(Guardian Ad Litem) is a person (generally with mental health training) who is appointed by a court (as evidenced by a written appointment document that is signed by a judge).
-If two parties are not in litigation (for example, they might be in mediation) the evaluator is not strictly a G.A.L. (thus the term "G.A.L.-type" reports), but the process and product are essentially the same.
+The type of investigation and evaluation, ultimately resulting in a written report, that CAFES offers, is most commonly thought of and referred to in Massachusetts as a "G.A.L. report", and in other states as a "custody evaluation".
+Strictly speaking, in Massachusetts a G.A.L.
+(Guardian Ad Litem) is a mental health or legal professional who is appointed by a court (as evidenced by a written appointment document that is signed by a judge).

 CAFES will make top-quality G.A.L.-type or custody evaluation reports available to all families at a reasonable cost, in a short enough time frame to truly assist children and families in crisis or turmoil.
 We offer two types of fixed-fee evaluation reports.
 The first, at cost of $7,500, is a traditional G.A.L. type of evaluation and report.
 The second, at cost of $5,000, is a "brief focused" evaluation report.
 Click here for a description of a "brief focused" evaluation.